PhieldBug is a kit-form ultra-light micro teardrop trailer. Also available ready-built.

 PhieldBug provides a well-ventilated, dry, cosy camping space which is instantly available… so no more arriving at a weekend event and having to put up a damp and draughty tent.

-PhieldBug can also be used as a second room for the kids to escape into when on a longer trip in the camper – and it’s so small that most campsites just charge it at the price of an awning.
+PhieldBug can also be used as a second room for the children to escape into when on a longer trip in a camper-van.
+And the kids just love having a room of their own.
+PhieldBug takes up no more space than an awning – which we find is how most campsites will price it when towed by a camper.

-The ultra light weight of this design means we can also dispense with other heavy and complex components: the jockey-wheel is gone to be replaced by a simple adjustable stand; and brakes aren’t required.
+The exceptionally light weight of our pod design means we can also dispense with other heavy and complex components: the jockey-wheel is gone to be replaced by an adjustable ground-anchor; brakes aren’t required; and the chassis is a simple lightweight T-form.

 Driving Licence After 1997?
 No Problem